Cristian Andersen

 Courtesy of the artist and Bortolami Gallery, NY

-Since the 1960s, conceptual artist Daniel Buren has explored the nature of painting and its relationship to space through the use of simple patterns such as contrasting stripes and color grids.
+Since the 1960s, Conceptual artist Daniel Buren has explored the nature of painting and its relationship to space through the use of simple patterns such as contrasting stripes and color grids.
 For City Hall Park, Buren has taken the idea of a pergola—a garden trellis traditionally used for hanging flowers—and transformed it into a pavilion of light.
 When sunny, the colored glass panels bathe visitors in vivid color, expanding the field of painting to the glow of light itself.

 Evan Holloway

 (b.
-1967, La Mirada, California)
+1967, La Mirada, CA)

 Willendorf Wheel, 2013